Preparing for Therapy: Key Questions for Your CBT Therapist

 2. Assessing Your Readiness for CBT Sessions – How do you determine if you are prepared to engage in therapy?

 Readiness for CBT is assessed by evaluating your current emotional state, commitment to self-reflection, and willingness to actively participate.
-Research demonstrates that clients who are emotionally ready experience a 25% higher improvement rate in therapy outcomes (Beck Institute, 2020).
-In my practice, I encourage a candid self-assessment of one’s own stressors and expectations, as many high-achieving individuals feel overwhelmed despite appearing competent.
+Research demonstrates that clients who feel emotionally ready experience a 25% higher improvement rate in therapy outcomes (Beck Institute, 2020).
+Let’s be honest: a lot of high-achieving folks look like they’ve got it all under control, but inside, they’re maxed out.
+That’s why in my practice, I encourage clients to dig into an honest look at their personal stressors and expectations.

 Now, consider the practical questions you can ask during your initial sessions.